 When the people proudly built a tower as a monument to celebrate their achievements, God judged their sin by causing the people to start using different languages (Gen. 11:7-9).
 Because they couldn’t understand each other, they scattered across the earth into different nations that spoke different languages.

 Then God responded with grace and mercy and promised to give Abraham’s descendants the land of Canaan from the Wadi of Egypt to the Euphrates River (Gen. 15:18-21).
 This was unconditional like a royal land grant.
 By the way, this promise has not yet been fulfilled.
-Although Solomon ruled over it as over vassal states, his people didn’t occupy all of it (1 Ki.
+Although Solomon ruled over it as over vassal states, his people didn’t occupy all of it themselves (1 Ki.
 4:21, 24).

 How did they respond?
 Sarah, unable to have any children, persuaded Abraham to father a child by her servant, Hagar (Gen. 16:2).
 The child was Ishmael, the ancestor of the Arabic people.
 Sarah and Abraham lacked faith and took matters into their own hands.